Surgery - Academic Curriculum

 TU SURGERY School Night

-SCHOOL NIGHT!
+SCHOOL NIGHT

 The cornerstone of education at Tulane Surgery is School Night.

 Tuesday nights are School Nights, time set aside and protected for resident education.
-School Night has several components which are rotated through to offer a balance of medical knowledge expansion and ABISTE, Board, and career preparation.
+School Night has several components which are rotated through to offer a balance of medical knowledge expansion and ABSITE, Board, and career preparation.

 Didactic Presentation